NHS Test & Trace at Newcastle Libraries

 How this may affect you

-As a visitor who wishes to use our computers for up to an hour, we will be asking if you are happy for us to share basic information and contact details which we currently hold about you on our Library Management System (LMS).
+As a visitor, we will be asking if you are happy for us to share basic information and contact details which we currently hold about you on our Library Management System (LMS).
 This information was provided when you joined the library.

 The following information will be collected: